GSST: Gender & Sexuality Studies (Undergraduate)

 GSST 2005 Introduction to LGBTQ+ Studies (4 Credits)

 This course provides an introduction to the field of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Studies.
-We will ask, what does it means to be lesbian, gay, bisexual, transgender, or queer?
-We will explore multiple answers to this question by learning about LGBTQ life through a variety of lenses, including history, sociology, literature, and the study of popular culture and media.
-Furthermore, we will incorporate race, class, religion, dis/ability, and other aspects of identity into our analyses of sexuality, identity, power, and society.
-This course was previously SOC-282314.
+We will ask, what does it means to be lesbian, gay, bisexual, transgender, or queer, both historically and today?
+We will explore multiple answers to this question by learning about LGBTQ+ life through a variety of disciplines, including anthropology, history, psychology, educational, health and wellness, and the study of queer culture and media.
+Furthermore, we will incorporate race, class, gender and sexuality and other aspects of identity into our analyses of power, privilege, and oppression for LGBTQ+ people.

 GSST 2998 Individualized Studies in Gender and Sexuality Studies (GSST) (1-8 Credits)